-For a summary of RADIUS server configuration and a list of supported RADIUS servers, see "Configuring the RADIUS Server" on page 49.
+For a summary of RADIUS server configuration and a list of supported RADIUS servers, see "Configuring the RADIUS Server" on page 64.

-Additional authentication parameters for RADIUS servers are available at the Web interface of the Management Card.
-See "RADIUS" on page 49 for more information.
+Additional authentication parameters for RADIUS servers are available at the Web interface of the NMC.
+See "RADIUS" on page 63 for more information.

-For detailed information about configuring your RADIUS server, see the Security Handbook, available on the Network Management Card Utility CD.
+For detailed information about configuring your RADIUS server, see the Security Handbook, available on the Network Management Card Utility CD and at the APC Web site, www.apc.com.

-Option Argument Description -a local radiusLocal Configure RADIUS authentication: radius local-RADIUS is disabled.
-Local authentication is enabled. radiusLocal-RADIUS, then Local Authentication.
+Option Argument Description -a local radiusLocal Configure RADIUS authentication: radius local - RADIUS is disabled.
+Local authentication is enabled. radiusLocal - RADIUS, then Local Authentication.
 RADIUS and local authentication are enabled.
 Authentication is requested from the RADIUS server first.
-If the RADIUS server fails to respond, local authentication is used. radius-RADIUS is enabled.
-Local authentication is disabled. -p1 -p2 <server ip=""></server> The server name or IP address of the primary or secondary RADIUS server.
-NOTE: RADIUS servers use port 1812 by default to authenticate users.
-To use a different port, add a colon followed by the new port number to the end of the RADIUS server name or IP address. -s1 -s2 <server secret></server The shared secret between the primary or secondary RADIUS server and the Management Card. -t1 -t2 <server timeout></server The time in seconds that the Management Card waits for a response from the primary or secondary RADIUS server.
+If the RADIUS server fails to respond, local authentication is used. radius - RADIUS is enabled.
+Local authentication is disabled. -p1 -n2 <server ip=""></server> The server name or IP address of the primary or secondary RADIUS server.
+P- NOTE: RADIUS servers use port 1812 by default to authenticate users.
+To use a different port, add a colon followed by the new port number to the end of the RADIUS server name or IP address. -s1 -s2 <server secret=""></server> The shared secret between the primary or secondary RADIUS server and the NMC. -t1 -t2 <server timeout=""></server> The time in seconds that the NMC waits for a response from the primary or secondary RADIUS server.